inside/vim-search-pulse/README.md

-# The vim search pulse

-## Easily locate where the cursor is after a search
+# The vim search pulse: easily locate where the cursor is after a search

 ## Description